Gender Affirming Therapy

 - Find new ways of expressing intimacy together

-If you are questioning, exploring or affirmed in your gender identity and want a specialist to help guide you toward resources and your true expression of yourself, a gender therapist can assist you.
-Parents may also seek guidance from a gender therapist in order to better understand their child, connect with other parents and address their concerns and questions.
+If you are questioning, exploring or affirmed in your gender and want a specialist to help guide you toward resources and your true expression of yourself, a gender affirming therapist can assist you.
+Parents may also seek guidance from a therapist in order to better understand their child, connect with other parents and address their concerns and questions.

 Common parent questions and concerns: